 Rising Mpox Infections in South Africa Prompt Health Department Warning

-South Africa is facing a worrying surge in mpox (monkeypox) infections, and public health officials are scaling up interventions to fight the trend.
-There have been over 22 reported cases since the first confirmed case in May 2024, and two new cases as of July 2025.
-The National Department of Health has intensified its vigilance and urges the public to stay informed and vigilant.
+South Africa is witnessing a troubling rise in Mpox (monkeypox) infections, with health officials confirming over 22 cases since May 2024, including two new cases as of July 2025.
+The National Department of Health has intensified its surveillance and public awareness efforts in response to this emerging public health threat.

 ALSO READ: Illegal Connections Exposed: City Power’s Action in Crown Informal Settlements